 Ford Spark Plug Blow Out Problems How to Repair

 Summary: Ford spark plug blowout repair is covered in this article primarily for the Triton 4.6, 5.4 & 6.8 liter SOHC (Single Over Head) engines.
 If you have a different application, no problem, for a wider coverage of spark plug thread repairs see our Time-Sert thread repair kit section.
 Don't have time to read to figure out which kit is best for your application?
 We can help.
-Please let us know what you're working on using our contact us form or give us a call at 800-524-9783 x251, we'll be glad to help.
-We also specialize in larger thread repairs need to fix threads when a parts store type thread repair was used previously and failed making the hole bigger.
+Please let us know what you're working on using our contact us form or give us a call at 800-524-9783 x251, we'll be glad to make a recommendation when ordering from us.
+We also specialize in larger thread repairs needed to fix threads when a parts store type thread repair was used previously and failed making the hole bigger.

 There are many different brand spark plug thread repair kits available for the common Ford spark plug blowout problem, however they are not all as effective and long lasting as the solutions we recommend.
 Many Ford dealers and other repair shops quote thousands of dollars to replace the cylinder heads.
 One mobile repair service charges $800 plus expenses to fly to you and fix your spark plug threads.
 We have a better idea, fix it yourself and use the difference for your own vacation!

 We've sold many of these spark plug thread repair kits, saving Ford owners a lot of time - and money in the process.
 In the following article we'll explain why this should be the next and last "over the fender" repair (even in vans) purchased for this particular application.
 Again we can assist with choosing the correct kit, but below is a basic guideline for Ford 4.6, 5.4 & 6.8 engines that use M14x1.25 spark plugs.